[New] Lifting of Vaccination-Differentiated Safe Management Measures (VDS)

 Required on public transport and selected healthcare and residential settings

 (3) Workplace requirements

 Stepping down on the use of TraceTogether (TT) and SafeEntry (SE)

-- SafeEntry check-ins will be removed from malls, supermarkets, hawker centres, coffee shops, etc. Random spot-checks will continue to be conducted to ensure that only fully vaccinated persons are dining in at F&B establishments.
+SafeEntry check-ins will be removed from malls, supermarkets, hawker centres, coffee shops, etc.

-- Check-in will only be required at events with more than 500 participants at any one time, and certain nightlife establishments, for verification of vaccination status.
+[Updated on 10 Oct] Check-in will no longer be required at events with more than 500 participants at any one time, and nightlife establishments will no longer require verification of vaccination status.

 No more free community ART tests